 As a full-time classical artist, Theresa has a passion for creating art herself, but also in sharing this enthusiasm with others through classes and workshops.
 She served as the Education Coordinator at the Bountiful Davis (Utah) Art Center for five years where she taught people of all ages how to create and appreciate art.
-She currently works with the Utah Cultural Alliance and the Utah Arts Alliance to develop programs to bring artists together in order to support and mentor each other.
+She left the art center in order to work full time as a classical artist and teacher.

-Theresa's paintings can be found in galleries, collections, and in group and solo competitions in Europe, Japan, and the United States, including the Farmington City (Utah)Building, the Davis County (Utah) Courthouse, The Eccles Art Center (Ogden, Utah), and the Bountiful, Davis (Utah) Art Center.
+Theresa's paintings can be found in galleries, collections, and in group and solo competitions in Europe, Japan, and the United States, including the Farmington City (Utah)Building, the Davis County (Utah) Courthouse, The Eccles Art Center (Ogden, Utah), the Bountiful, Davis (Utah) Art Center, and the Sears Museum (St. George, Utah).
 She has won numerous awards for her work.

 The Italian phrase, Anchora imparo, "Yet, I am learning" is attributed to Michelangelo and is a source of guidance and inspiration for Theresa.
 Although she has been painting since childhood, she continues to research, study and learn from both classic creative minds such as Michelangelo, as well as current Masters like award-winning portrait and figurative artist, Tina Garrett.